Spirit of America Bookstore

 Non-Fiction Related to I.W.W.

-We Shall Be All "We Shall Be All: A History of the I.W.W."
+We Shall Be All "We Shall Be All: A History of The I.W.W."
 [1969]

 by Melvyn Dubofsky, edited by Joseph A. McCartin